Sahil0927/3-day-data-science-workshop-with-coders-ready/README.md

 ### Organization
 This workshop is organized by Coder Ready, a leading provider of coding education and training resources.
 The materials in this repository are designed to be used in conjunction with the workshop, but can also be used as a standalone resource for learning Python, OOP, and data analysis.

-We hope you find this workshop and its materials useful!
-Please feel free to reach out to us with any questions or feedback.